Moduli stacks of (phi,Gamma)-modules: a survey: Crystalline and semistable moduli stacks

 \subsection{Definition of the crystalline stacks}

 For simplicity of exposition, we will only address the crystalline case from now on; the proofs in the semistable case are identical (in fact slightly simpler, because the crystalline case has the extra condition on the Breuil--Kisin--Fargues modules).
 The actual definition of these stacks, and the proof of their basic properties, is quite involved, but the basic idea is quite simple: we will take the scheme-theoretic image in~$\cX_d$ of the moduli stack of Breuil--Kisin--Fargues $G_K$-modules which admit all descents.
+There is one wrinkle: we do not know that the stack of Breuil--Kisin--Fargues $G_K$-modules admitting all descents is reasonably behaved, and we instead work with a refinement, for which the $G_K$-action is ``canonical'', in the following sense.